-A facet joint injection is a shot of medicine to help with pain from arthritis.
+A facet joint injection is an injection of pain medicine to help relieve symptoms from arthritis.
 The injection goes into your neck or back.
-Where you get your shot depends on where your pain is.
+Where you get your injection depends on where your pain is.

 You may have numbness for a few hours.
 The numbness could be in your neck, back, arm or leg.
 It depends on which facet joint was treated.

 You may feel pain relief right away.
 Sometimes the pain returns after the numbing medicine wears off.
 Your injection may also have included a steroid.
 Steroids take a few days to work.
 And they don't work for everyone.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: